 • Hsin-Yi Kao Ph.D.

-Currently postdoctoral fellow in Yu Wang's lab at Department of Neurology, University of Michigan
+former postdoc in Yu Wang's lab at Department of Neurology, University of Michigan

 • Kally O'Reilly Sparks Ph.D.